 The vintage on a wine label is the year that the grapes were harvested.
-If there is no year on the label that means the wine was made from more than one vintage.
-A vintage wine just means that the grapes were all harvested from the same year.
+If there is no year on the label, that most likely means the wine was made from more than one vintage.
+A vintage wine just means that the grapes were all harvested in the same year.
 The vintage can also give you an idea of the quality of the wine.
-Some years may have better growing conditions based on the weather, producing a better yield.
-For example, a hot summer with a good amount of precipitation will produce riper and fruitier grapes, which will result in more a flavorful and full-bodied wine.
+Some years may have had better growing conditions based on the weather, and as a result, produced better quality yields.
+For example, a hot summer with a good amount of precipitation will produce riper and fruitier grapes, which will result in a more flavorful and full-bodied wine.

 Wine tasting is not just about drinking.
-Smelling the wine before tasting is also important.
+Smelling wine before tasting it is also important.
 Our sense of smell has an effect on the way our brain processes flavor.
-The nose or the bouquet of a wine is the aroma it gives off.
+The "nose" or the "bouquet" of a wine is the aroma it gives off.
 Different varietals produce different aromas (like lychee in Gewürztraminer and black cherry in Merlot).
-Other factors like fermentation, aging, and exposure to oak can create new aromas in the wine.
+Other factors like fermentation, aging, and exposure to oak can create new aromas in the wine as well.

 The body refers to how the weight of the wine feels in your mouth.
-Certain factors will make the wine feel fuller bodied like a higher alcohol or sugar content.
+Certain factors will make the wine feel fuller-bodied, like higher alcohol or sugar content.
 A good way to think of it is the way skim milk feels in your mouth compared to whole milk.
-Light bodied wine might seem more watery and fuller bodied wine will feel heavier and fuller in your mouth.
+Light-bodied wines might seem more watery, and full-bodied wines will feel heavier and fuller in your mouth.
 Certain varietals tend to create full-bodied wines like Cabernet Sauvignon and Shiraz, while others create light to medium-bodied wines, like Pinot Noir and Gamay Noir.

-Acidity refers to the how sour a wine tastes.
+Acidity refers to how sour a wine tastes.
 You can tell that a wine is acidic when it makes your mouth water.
 A wine with too much acidity can be considered too tart or sharp.
 A wine with not enough acidity will taste flat.
-But a wine with the right balance of acidity with other factors like fruitiness and tannins, are often referred to as crisp or lively.
+But wines with the right balance of acidity with other factors like fruitiness and tannins are often referred to as crisp or lively.

-The acidity will depend on the ripeness of the grapes.
+The amount of acidity in wine depends on the ripeness of the grapes.
 Grapes that are unripe will be too acidic.
-Have you ever tasted a grape before it was fully ripened?
-It’s very sour, and the same goes with many other fruits.
-A grape that is overripe will be very sweet and fruity but may not have enough acidity.
-It’s all about the right balance of acid to sugar to make the perfect wine.
+Have you ever tasted a grape before it has fully ripened?
+It’s very sour, and the same goes for many other fruits.
+A grape that is overripe will be very sweet and fruity, but may not have enough acidity.
+It’s all about finding the right balance of acid and sugar to make the perfect wine.

-Tannins are what create the drying sensation in the mouth.
+Tannins are what create the drying sensation in the mouth when you drink red wine.
 Depending on how dry your mouth feels after you take a sip of wine, you can determine how high or low the tannins are.
 A wine that is high in tannins is called tannic and may taste bitter or astringent.
-A wine with low tannins is usually referred to as soft or smooth.
+A wine with low tannins is usually referred to as "soft" or "smooth."

-Tannins are natural compounds that come from the skins, seeds, and stems of the grape.
-Since white wines are made without the skins and seeds, they don't usually contain tannins.
-Unless they are aged in an oak barrel, they may have absorbed some of the softer tannins from the wood.
-In red wines, tannins provide structure and add a bitter taste, which adds complexity and extends the wines finish.
+Tannins are natural compounds that come from the skins, seeds, and stems of grapes.
+Since white wines are made without skins and seeds, they don't usually contain tannins.
+If the wine was aged in an oak barrel, it may have absorbed some of the softer tannins from the wood.
+In red wines, tannins provide structure and add a bitter taste, which adds complexity and extends the wine's finish.

-When a wine is referred to as jammy, it means the wine has a taste of cooked fruit (specifically berries) similar to the taste of jam.
+When a wine is described as "jammy," it has a taste of cooked fruit (usually berries) that is similar to the taste of jam.
 Jammy wines are usually low in tannins and acidity and can be on the sweeter side, too.
-While wine professionals usually consider a jammy wine a negative thing, some wine lovers may consider it a positive.
-It depends on how you use the word, but it can be used to describe a good quality in a wine or a fault.
+While wine professionals usually consider jammy wine a negative thing, some wine lovers may consider it a positive.
+It depends on how you use the word, but it can be used to describe a good quality in a wine or a fault in it.

-This is what they called it when the wine has been contaminated with cork taint.
-Cork taint happens when microorganisms and fungi grow inside the cork which creates a chemical compound called TCA.
-When TCA comes in contact with the wine, it contaminates the entire bottle and ruins the wine.
-You will be able to tell when a wine is corked because it will have an off-putting, musty, moldy-newspaper flavor and aroma and a dry aftertaste.
+This is what they call it when the wine has been contaminated with cork taint.
+Cork taint happens when microorganisms and fungi grow inside the cork, which creates a chemical compound called TCA (2,4,6-trichloroanisole).
+When TCA comes into contact with the wine, it contaminates the entire bottle and ruins the wine.
+You will be able to tell when a wine is corked because it will have an off-putting, musty, moldy-newspaper flavor and aroma, as well as a dry aftertaste.

 This means that the wine has aromas or flavors of the earth, such as soil, mushrooms, fall leaves, and hay.
-It is the opposite of a fruity wine and usually refers to a wine that is really dry.
-Some people do find earthy to be a positive element in a wine and that it adds to the wines complexity.
-However, too much of these flavors can cause a wine to taste corked (a wine fault that comes from contaminates in the cork).
-Earthy flavors tend to be found more often in red wines such as Pinot Noir, Cabernet Sauvignon, and Merlot.
+It is the opposite of fruity wine and usually refers to a wine that is really dry.
+Some people do find earthiness to be a positive element in wine and that it adds to the wine’s complexity.
+However, too much of these flavors can cause a wine to taste corked (a wine fault that comes from contaminants in the cork).
+Earthy flavors tend to be found more often in red wines such as Pinot Noir, Cabernet Sauvignon, Merlot, and Baco Noir.

 A complex wine is one with a lot of depth.
 It is rich in flavors and intensity.
 A complex wine has a perfect balance of acidity, tannins, and sweetness and has many different flavors and aromas.